Fill this form out and we will send you paperwork in the mail

 The social aspect of reading continues with book clubs as learners are held accountable to share higher level thinking, how authors develop characters and themes, and metaphorical, as well as analytical thinking.
 Learners will design, write and revise literary essays.
 They will continue to grow ideas about the texts they read, which in turn, instills the practice of reading interpretively and carefully – to identify evidence that supports thinking.
 Learners will have opportunities for an increased nuanced sense of language (including vocabulary and grammar) to work in authoring a wide variety of writing, from short creative pieces to culminating essays – both creative and expository.
 An overarching goal for Fifth Grade learners: to continue to develop as adept readers, compelling writers, skilled speakers and active listeners.

 Learners use math in real-world situations.
 They think logically about math, write about math, and understand numbers through games and manipulatives.
 Learners engage in meaningful mathematical problem-solving strategies and become critical thinkers.
-We use TERC Math Investigations to support this learning.

 Learning how to live and become a morally conscious member of a community is a central concept for our children.
 Our learners engage in meaningful studies around civics, history, economics, and geography where they use their problem solving, critical thinking, collaboration, inquiry, and perspective-taking skills.
 The children feel empowered that their voice makes a difference and begin to understand that others have similar or differing perspectives.
 Learning to respect these differences helps develop empathy, and children become equipped to constructively respond to and understand differences.
 They begin to make powerful connections between past and future and begin to develop a better understanding of the world around them.